Hongzhi Emperor: Early life and accession

-Relations in the palace
+The imperial household

 The Empress and her relatives

 The Hongzhi Emperor was completely devoted to his wife, but the Empress focused heavily on favoring her relatives, especially her brothers.
 She was more concerned with living a luxurious life and trusting Taoist and Buddhist monks.
-As a result, the court became consumed with luxury and pleasure, something that had not been seen under previous rulers.
+The court became consumed with luxury and pleasure, something that had not been seen under previous rulers.

 After their son was born in October 1491, the Emperor began to favor not only his wife, but also her father, brothers—Zhang Heling and Zhang Yanling—and all other relatives.
-In 1490, the Empress's father had already been granted the title of Count of Shouning.
-Then, in the spring of 1492, the Hongzhi Emperor named his young son heir to the throne, further solidifying the power and influence of the Zhang family.
+In 1490, the Emperor had granted his father-in-law the title of Count of Shouning.
+Then, in the spring of 1492, he named his young son heir to the throne, further solidifying the power and influence of the Zhang family.
 Shortly after, the Empress's father made an unprecedented request for a promotion to marquis, which was granted despite opposition from many officials.
 He died that same year and was posthumously elevated to Duke of Chang.
 The title of Marquis was then inherited by his elder son, while the younger became Count and later Marquis of Jianchang.
 Both brothers received numerous gifts, including land, stewardship of imperial warehouses in Beijing, and licenses to trade in salt.
 Even the extended family of the Zhangs were granted titles, offices, lands, and opportunities for corruption that were unparalleled compared to the relatives of other Ming empresses.

 Officials frequently complained about the behavior of the Empress's relatives, particularly her brothers.
 They were accused of corruption, embezzlement, and, in their home county south of Beijing, of seizing land from their neighbors.
 Despite these accusations, the Empress and her mother always defended the Zhang brothers.
 They were also supported by a group of eunuchs and officials who had advanced their careers through their connections with the Zhang family.
-As a result, the Emperor shielded the entire family from any punishment, even though he generally did not punish critics (according to Confucian ethics, officials should not be punished for honestly and directly pointing out mistakes).
+The Emperor shielded the entire family from any punishment, even though he generally did not punish critics (according to Confucian ethics, officials should not be punished for honestly and directly pointing out mistakes).

 The Emperor shared a belief in Taoism with his wife, which was frowned upon by officials, especially when he appointed Taoist monks to high ranks.
 Towards the end of the Hongzhi Emperor's reign, similar negative patterns from the Chenghua era began to emerge, although not to the same extent.
 These included the establishment of imperial estates, direct appointments that bypassed the Ministry of Personnel, patronage in the salt trade, and bribery, which damaged the image of a conscientious and hard-working, yet inefficient, emperor.